North Field (Tinian): Ushi Point Airfield

-Tinian, with its sister islands of the Marianas, had passed through Spanish and German hands before becoming a Protectorate of Japan following World War I. Under Japanese administration, Tinian was largely a sugar plantation.
-In 1939, large-scale military construction began on Tinian by the Japanese Military.
-1,200 prisoners were sent to the island from Japan for the construction of airfields as part of the defense of the Mariana Islands.
+Tinian, with its sister islands of the Marianas, had passed through Spanish and German hands before becoming a protectorate of Japan following World War I. Under Japanese administration, Tinian was largely a sugar plantation.
+In 1939, large-scale military construction began on Tinian by the Japanese military, with 1,200 prisoners sent to the island from Japan for the construction of airfields as part of the defense of the Mariana Islands.
 By 1944, the island had three military airfields with a fourth under construction.
-What would become North Field was a Japanese airstrip 4,380' in length, known as Ushi Point Airfield and was home to the Nakajima C6N-1 reconnaissance aircraft of the 121st Kokutai Imperial Japanese Navy Air Service (IJNAS).
+What would become North Field was a Japanese airstrip 4,380 feet in length, known as Ushi Point Airfield and was home to the Nakajima C6N-1 reconnaissance aircraft of the 121st Kokutai Imperial Japanese Navy Air Service.
 Until the spring of 1944, the base remained largely out of major action.

 By mid-1944, the Americans had advanced inside the Japanese ring of defense in the Pacific Theater.
-Tinian, located approximately 1,500 miles from mainland Japan, was well-suited for the United States Army Air Forces to establish a large staging area from which to conduct long-range strategic offensive air operations over the Japanese Home Islands with the new B-29 Superfortress.
+Tinian, located approximately 1,500 miles from mainland Japan, was well-suited for the United States Army Air Forces to establish a large staging area from which to conduct long-range strategic offensive air operations over the Japanese Home Islands with the new Boeing B-29 Superfortress.
 During early 1944, the B-29 heavy bombers were operating ineffectively from bases in China.
 Stationing the Superfortresses in the Marianas brought Japan within their effective range of operation, as well as provided the Twentieth Air Force with reliable means of support from the western ports of the United States.

-The Ushi Point Airfield and its assigned aircrews did their part to repel American advances in the Marianas Islands but following the fall of Guam and Saipan to American forces in July 1944 it became clear that Tinian would be attacked next.

-Assaulted on July 24, 1944 by United States Marines from Saipan, which had just been taken the previous month, the airfield was almost totally destroyed by the American naval bombardment and air attack prior to the assault by the 4th Marine Division.
+The Ushi Point Airfield and its assigned aircrews did their part to repel American advances in the Marianas Islands, but following the fall of Guam and Saipan to American forces in July 1944 it became clear that Tinian would be attacked next.
+Assaulted on 24 July by United States Marines from Saipan, the airfield was almost totally destroyed by the American naval bombardment and air attack prior to the assault by the 4th Marine Division.
 The Japanese were taken by surprise, with several aircraft being captured relatively intact inside a hangar.
 The offensive was regarded as one of the best-executed amphibious operations of the war.
-Ushi Point airfield fell to US forces on July 26 and was almost immediately handed over to the care of US Navy Construction Battalions, or Seabees.
+Ushi Point airfield fell to U.S. forces on 26 July and was almost immediately handed over to the care of U.S. Navy Construction Battalions, or Seabees.
 1,500 Seabees landed with the initial forces on Tinian in July 1944 and immediately set to work repairing the damaged Japanese Ushi Point Airfield, even before the fighting had ended.